vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Sun Nov 27 02:45:25 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Mon Nov 28 02:40:50 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER